anuj2905/Wanderlust1/README.md

 Environment Variables

-Contributors
+License

 Contact

 🤝 How to Contribute

-We welcome contributions to improve AEROVIA 🚀
+We welcome contributions to improve Wanderlust 🚀

 1️⃣ Fork the Repository

-Go to the AEROVIA GitHub repository
+Go to the Wanderlust GitHub repository

 Click Fork (top-right corner)